ArneTillmann/HMC_Integrator_Comparison/Blogpost/Blog_post_integrator_comparison.md

 ## The $U_7$
-The novelty of the $U_7$ consists of the usage of the second order derivative of the potential energy.
+The novelty of the $U_7$ consists of the usage of the second-order derivative of the potential energy.
 This comes along with a few more updates of $x$ and $v$ per step and yields a lower error.

 The $U_7$ approximation was first discovered by [Chin (1997)](https://www.sciencedirect.com/science/article/abs/pii/S0375960197000030), but later independently obtained through an entirely different approach in [Chau et al.](https://iopscience.iop.org/article/10.1088/1367-2630/aacde1).

-Concretely, the $U_7$, as the name suggests, is in the work of Chau *et al.* a seven factor approximation.
+Concretely, the $U_7$, as the name suggests, is in the work of Chau *et al.* a seven-factor approximation.
-The use of a special [trick](https://en.wikipedia.org/wiki/Baker%E2%80%93Campbell%E2%80%93Hausdorff_formula) made it possible to reduce three factors to one, making it a five factor approximation.
+The use of a special [trick](https://en.wikipedia.org/wiki/Baker%E2%80%93Campbell%E2%80%93Hausdorff_formula) made it possible to reduce three factors to one, making it a five-factor approximation.
 Because the Chau *et al.* paper is focused on quantum mechanical applicatoins, we want to sketch a more intuitive way of deriving the U7.

 When we want to apply $e ^A \cdot e^B \cdot e^C= e^{A+B+C}$ to operators, we remember that we must take into account that they do not commute.
 This identity thus does not hold in the general case, but we can use a series expansion, which, similar to a Taylor expansion, involves higher order derivatives.
 This is the approach taken in Chin's paper.
 Then cutting off the expansion leaves us with an additional error, but even though we were able to reduce the number of factors, the approximation contains an error of order $\cal{O}(t^5)$.
-Consequently, the $U_7$ is exact up to fourth order and is therefore said to be a fourth-order approximation.[^2]
+Consequently, the $U_7$ remains exact up to fourth order and is therefore said to be a fourth-order approximation.[^2]

 Either way, the newly formed term involes the second order derivative and the final $U_7$ factorization is given by